Dec 23 2007

 Yes, that’s one of the seven medical myths even doctors believe as published in the British Medical Journal this week and as compiled by Robert Roy Britt, the managing editor of the LiveScience Web site.

-Researchers looked into several common misconceptions, from the belief that a person should drink eight glasses of water per day to the notion that reading in low light ruins your eyesight.
+Researchers looked into several common misconceptions, from the belief that a person should drink eight glasses of water per day to the notion that MSG causes migraines- when all scientific evidence points to the contrary in every case.

 There are actually many health misconceptions, but here are the seven most common ones that even some doctors tell their unwitting patients.